Sorabagu/Bat/README.md

 ![Bat Logo](https://raw.githubusercontent.com/Sorabagu/bat/refs/heads/main/icon.ico?token=GHSAT0AAAAAAC4A4HDOKRIM4LQ736YEQYW2Z54N34Q)

-## 🖥️ About the Software

-**Bat - Windows Batch Creator** is a user-friendly tool designed to create, edit, and generate Windows batch files (.bat) with a modern, "hacker"-inspired interface.
-With features such as pre-configured templates, an assisted mode for launching programs, and a syntax-highlighted editor, Bat simplifies batch scripting for both beginners and advanced users.

-This project was developed as an **educational** initiative to help users explore programming concepts, learn batch scripting, and understand Windows command automation.
-Bat is completely free and welcomes your suggestions.

 ---

-## ✨ Main Features

 - **Create and Edit Batch Files**: Easily start new batch files or modify existing ones through an intuitive interface.
 - **Pre-configured Templates**: Quickly insert templates for common tasks like launching programs, shutting down the computer, or archiving files.